Roger-Federer-Foundation/rff-npt-android-app/README.md

 ### JavaScript

-The interactivity in the app is all contained in one JavaScript file, at `www/assets/js/bundle.js`.
-The functionality pertaining to copying video files from an SD card is currently between lines 2493 and 2752 of this file.

-Some notable features about this functionality:
--
+The JavaScript for the app-specific functionality can be found in www/assets/js/bundle-android.js.
+This bundles two features: the first for copying videos from an SD card into the app's storage folder on the device, and the second for handling PDFs within the app.

 ### APK